-Even though the provisions of Companies Act, 2013 read with rules made thereunder regarding related party transactions do not attract to the above transactions of providing or taking inter-corporate loans to or from related party(ies) because this transactions are in ordinary course of business and are on an arm's length basis.
+Even though the provisions of the Companies Act, 2013 read with rules made thereunder regarding related party transactions do not attract to the above transaction of providing or taking inter-corporate loans to or from related party(ies) because the Company is NBFC and this transaction is in ordinary course of business and is on an arm's length basis.
 However, this transaction may become a material related party transaction pursuant to the provisions of Regulation 23 of SEBI Regulations. i.e. monetary value of inter- corporate loans & advances is more than 10% of turnover of the Company.
-Therefore the approval of the shareholders/ the members is being sought by way of passing an ordinary resolution in compliance of Regulation 23 of SEBI Regulations to enter into such related party transactions.
+Therefore, the approval of the shareholders/ the members is being sought by way of passing an ordinary resolution in compliance of Regulation 23 of SEBI Regulations to enter into such related party transactions.

-The Audit Committee and Board of Directors in their meeting held on 17th August, 2020 have reviewed and approved major terms & conditions of this transaction and recommended to the members for their approval by way of an ordinary resolution.
-The other related information as envisaged under provisions of Section 188 of the Companies Act, 2013 read with Rule 15 of Companies (Meetings of Board and its Powers) Rule, are furnished hereunder:
+The Audit Committee and Board of Directors in their meeting held on 13th August, 2021 have reviewed and approved major terms & conditions of this transaction and recommended to the members/ shareholders for their approval by way of an ordinary resolution.
+The other related information as envisaged under provisions of Section 188 of the Companies Act, 2013 read with Rule 15 of Companies (Meetings of Board and its Powers) Rule and SEBI Regulations are furnished hereunder: